ZORALab/Monteur/.github/ISSUE_TEMPLATE/Question.md

-[comment]: # (GitLab Internal Operation Headers) /label ~"Question" ~"Discussion"
-[comment]: # (GitLab Internal Operation Headers)
+---
+name: "Question"
+about: "use for clarifying a researched uncertainty regarding the repository."
+labels: "Question, Discussion"
+---

 # Question
 ```
 Please state your question in a brief and ended with question mark (?).
-You may
+You
-include sub-questions with "if cases" to communicate more effectively instead of
+may include sub-questions with "if cases" to communicate more effectively
-many 'ping-pong' passing.
+instead of many 'ping-pong' passing.
 ```